akilisha/eltoar-mapper/docs/README.md

     - data type for the field
     - multiplicity of the relationship

-One of the best ways to understand data mapping scenarios is to first begin with understanding what mismatch scenarios you have to deal with.
+One of the ways to understand data mapping scenarios is to begin with understanding what property mismatch scenarios you are dealing with.
 This is the approach taken by the library, and the methods available in the mapper go a long way to tell this story.

 ### One to one mapping with no mismatch